 The 7 Causes of Depression

-Depression may result from physical, emotional, cognitive and spiritual reasons.
-Symptoms of depression include tearfulness, uncontrollable crying, increased difficulty in falling or staying asleep, increased or decreased appetite, diminished concentration, waning energy and loss of interest in hobbies or activities with friends.
-Whenever you are depressed, evaluate the cause or causes of your depression and follow with plan that will eliminate it.
-Although it is not possible to live life without feeling sadness, you do not have to get stuck in it. #depression #causesofdepression
+Depression may result from physical, emotional, cognitive, and spiritual reasons.
+Symptoms of depression include tearfulness, uncontrollable crying, increased difficulty in falling or staying asleep, increased or decreased appetite, diminished concentration, waning energy, and loss of interest in hobbies or activities with friends.
+Whenever you are depressed, evaluate the cause or causes of your depression and follow with a plan that will eliminate it.
+Although it is not possible to live life without feeling sad from time to time, you do not have to get stuck in it. #depression #causesofdepression

 Physical Causes of Depression

 2. The 2nd physical cause, a hormonal or chemical imbalance cannot be diagnosed with a test.
 A psychiatrist should evaluate for a hormonal imbalance especially if the family history is positive for depression.
-Three neurotransmitters are responsible for depression, dopamine, norepinephrine and serotonin.
+Three neurotransmitters are responsible for depression, dopamine, norepinephrine, and serotonin.
 Depression results if the production of one or more of these neurotransmitters is low or the reuptake is not adequate (the recognition and ability to use it).
-Because the imbalance cannot be precisely defined, the type and dosage of medication has to be tried to determine it's effectiveness.
-Some of the medication increases the production of one or more of the neurotransmitters and some effect the reuptake.
-It takes about 4 weeks to adequately build up in your system to determine it's effectiveness.
-If it's a little helpful it may need a dosage increase and if it's not helpful, another medication that affects a different neurotransmitter can be tried.
+Because the imbalance cannot be precisely defined, the type and dosage of medication have to be tried to determine its effectiveness.
+Some of the medication increases the production of one or more of the neurotransmitters and some affect the reuptake.
+It takes about 4 weeks to adequately build up in your system to determine its effectiveness.
+If it's a little help it may need a dosage increase and if it's not helpful, another medication that affects a different neurotransmitter can be tried.
 It takes good communication with your psychiatrist to ultimately determine the correct medication or combination of medications and the correct dosage.
-There are a lot of good medications with less side effects than in previous years and they are making improvements all the time.
+There are a lot of good medications with fewer side effects than in previous years and they are making improvements all the time.
 Don't get discouraged if you and your doctor don't hit on the correct medication on the 1st try.

 3. Depression can also be the result of neglecting physical needs.
 Good nutrition and restful sleep are necessary to maintain physical stamina to rejuvenate, heal and repair the body.
-Evaluate your diet which is your source of energy especially for high energy foods, B vitamins, iron, potassium and other minerals.
-The lack of good sources of vitamins, iron and minerals can cause depletion and lack of energy.
+Evaluate your diet which is your source of energy especially for high-energy foods, B vitamins, iron, potassium, and other minerals.
+The lack of good sources of vitamins, iron, and minerals can cause depletion and lack of energy.
 Nutrition’s function is like gas is to a car.
-The longest lasting energy in foods are nuts which last about four hours.
+The longest-lasting energy in foods is nuts which last about four hours.
 Fruits and vegetables provide short-term energy while complex carbohydrates last longer.
-Ideally you should eat something at least every four hours to maintain optimal energy.
+Ideally, you should eat something at least every four hours to maintain optimal energy.

 Alcohol and marijuana are depressants and should be avoided.
 Alcohol stays in your system and affects your mood for about 48 hours.
 Marijuana stays in your system and depresses your mood for about 30 days.